Concrete advice on how consumer waste should best be handled can be found on our website remondis-buergerservice.de

 Whatever people put together should be able to be taken apart again

-Recyclable raw materials are not just lying around – they have to be removed from discarded products.
-This, however, is only possible if they have been added to the product so that they can be recovered using technically and economically viable processes.
-And, in most cases, this is simply not possible at the moment.
-Manufacturers tend to focus entirely on a product’s use during its service life and fail to factor in recycling when developing and making their products.
-The Ecodesign Directive, which came into force over ten years ago and has been much amended since then, was supposed to rectify this problem.
+At the moment, a large number of products have the problem that designers fail to factor in recycling.
+Manufacturers tend to focus entirely on a product’s use during its service life when developing and making their products.
+It is, though, just as important to consider what happens to a product when it is no longer needed.
+The Ecodesign Directive which came into force over ten years ago and has been much amended since then, was supposed to rectify this problem.
 It has not succeeded in doing this yet, however, as it has completely ignored the subject of how to use raw materials sensibly.

 One of the consequences of the as yet still suboptimal legislative framework is that not all recyclable materials are being recovered at the moment.
 Or, put in other words: the recycling sector has been left alone to solve the problem of how to recover materials.
 A rapid rethink is needed here so that there is comprehensive, collaborative action.
 By the way, this is also something that the EU has picked up on.
 One point mentioned in the EU’s 2020 Green Deal is that European companies must become world leaders in the area of sustainable technologies and production.